ThingLabsIo/ThingLabsIo.github.io/pages/workshop/fullday-windows/04-nightlight.md

 2. ?
 3. ?

-In the [next lab][nextlab] you will build the evice that you will use for the rest of this workshop - an indoor environment station.
+In the [next lab][nextlab] you will build the device that you will use for the rest of this workshop - an indoor environment station.

 <a class="radius button small" href="{{ site.url }}/workshop/fullday-windows/indoor-environment/">Go to 'Indoor Environment Station' ›</a>